Imogen Heap: 2016–2020: Harry Potter and collaborations

-2021–present: Commercial resurgence of "Headlock" and I AM___
+2021–present: Commercial resurgence of "Headlock" and I Am ___

 Heap hosted a panel at SXSW about livestreaming and extended reality in March 2021.
 In late March 2022, she partnered with Symphonic Distribution to re-release previous material, including a handful of Frou Frou demos, which will compile into the Off Cuts release.
 The first single "A New Kind of Love (Demo)" was released in April of that year.
 In 2022, she produced the instrumental soundtrack for Cate Blanchett and Danny Kennedy's climate change–focused Audible podcast Climate of Change, on which she also appeared as a guest, with nature documentarian Dan O'Neill.
-Its soundtrack album, Chordata Bytes, was also released that year.
+Its soundtrack double album, Chordata Bytes, was also released that year.
 Heap and Clams Casino were featured on ASAP Rocky's song "I Smoked Away My Brain", a mashup of his song "Demons" with "I'm God" which was released in 2023 and appeared on Billboards Hot R&B/Hip-Hop Songs chart, also receiving a platinum certification from the RIAA.